Miners-of-Convallaria/utils/README.md

       channel to use.
   lang: Optional[str]
       language to use (None (default), en_US, zh_TW, ja_JP, zh_CN).
-  dst: Optional[str]
+  dst: Optional[str] - for download_details
-      path to save files to for download_details
+      path to save files to

 database
   A database dumper for the game.